eraybasar/pesdk-docs/_guides/html5/v4-ReactUI/features/frames.md

 ---
 layout: guides/content
 title: &title Frames # title as shown in the menu and
+description: The PhotoEditor SDK for HTML5 provides a quick and easy way for adding frames to any creative.
+Learn how to add custom frame assets to the library.
 menuitem: *title
 order: 6
 platform: html5